arittrosaha/DefinitelyNotInstagram/README.md

 * Eager loaded associate user data, at time of log in, to minimize AJAX queries.
 * Integrated Paperclip gem for image uploading and stored uploads on AWS S3 while saving their references in PostgreSQL database.
 * Optimized code by creating reusable, DRY React components to improve maintainability and scalability.
-* Utilized Redux and jBuilder to store fetched data and send backend JSON response, respectively.
+* Utilized Redux and jBuilder to store fetched data and receive backend JSON response, respectively, in client side.

 ## Current Features